megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-13.png

-1. Create a connect credential.
-We are going to use a dummy account
+1. Create a **Connect Credential.** We are going to use a dummy account

 ..  image:: ./_static/class5-13-1.png

 ..  image:: ./_static/class5-13-2.png

-2. You need to provide the model name - llama3.2:1b
+2. You need to provide the model name - **llama3.2:1b**

 ..  image:: ./_static/class5-13-3.png

-3. You need to add the AIGW API endpoint via **Additional Parameters**.
+3. You need to add the AIGW API endpoint (**https://aigw.ai.local/v1**) via **Additional Parameters**.
+Disable **Streaming**.

 ..  image:: ./_static/class5-13-4.png

-4. Break the link between ChatOllama with Conversational Retrival QA Chain and connect Conversational Retrival QA Chain to ChatOpenAI Custom.
+4. Break the link between **ChatOllama with Conversational Retrival QA Chain** and connect **Conversational Retrival QA Chain** to **ChatOpenAI Custom** node.

 ..  image:: ./_static/class5-14.png

 ..
 Note::
-   You may not need to delete the ChatOpenAI node.
-You can leave it there.
+   You may leave the ChatOpenAI node without deleting it.

 Validate GenAI chatbot works via AIGW

-Interact with the GenAI chatbot with the example question.
+Interact with the GenAI RAG chatbot with the example question.
 You may need to ask multiple time or hallucination may happened.
-At the same time, you will observed AIGW logs to demonstrate GenAI chatbot traffic indeed traverses AIGW.
+At the same time, you will observed AIGW logs to validate GenAI RAG chatbot traffic indeed traverses AIGW.

-..  image:: ./_static/class5-14.png
+..  image:: ./_static/class5-15.png

 7 - Deploy Simply-Chat Apps